openpolitics/manifesto/manifesto/democracy.md

 Investigate the feasibility of electronic voting at all elections, with a view to increasing accessibility and turnout.

-Reduce the age of voting at General, Scottish, and European Elections (ie to legislative bodies) and all national and local referenda to those aged 16 years and above.
+Add anyone with a National Insurance Number to the electoral roll for voting in General, Scottish, and European Elections (i.e. to legislative bodies), as well as all national and local referenda.
+This will mean that anyone over 16 may vote, as well as anyone working in the UK even if they do not have full citizenship.
+In the words of the old American colonists, "no taxation without representation".

-Reduce the age of voting at Local Elections and to the Welsh Assemby (ie to non-legislative bodies) to those aged 15 to encourage youth participation in democracy prior to enjoying full voting right at 16.
+In addition to the above, allow voting at Local Elections and to the Welsh Assembly (i.e. to non-legislative bodies) at age 15, to encourage youth participation in democracy prior to enjoying full voting right at 16.

 ## Recall of Representatives